Copyright © Karl Dahlke, 2022

 A million years later, humans would develop language, including a word for "consume".
 This reflected what humans had understood for a million years thither - the wood goes away.
 It is consumed by the flames, and is gone.
 The wisps of smoke and the modest pile of ash can hardly account for the cord of wood that stood next to the hearth just a few days before.
 This intuition was wrong, but it caused no trouble, thus evolution had no reason to correct it.

 If atoms are uncreated and eternal, as Democritus declared, and if all matter is made of atoms, then matter can't disappear.
 This led to a fundamental principle of physics, the conservation of mass.
 In any chemical reaction, the products weigh exactly as much as the reactants, since the atoms are merely rearranged.
 By analogy, you could take a lego house apart, and build a lego train, and the train, along with any unused blocks from the house, weighs exactly as much as the house did before.
 That's pretty intuitive, isn't it?
-If the world is made of atoms, then conservation of mass almost has to be true.
+If the world is made of atoms, and if atoms are eternal, then conservation of mass almost has to be true.